Waste Reduction Week

-Fredericton- October 16-22 is Waste Reduction Week in Canada and Recycle NB is encouraging New Brunswickers to make recycling part of their regular routine.
+Fredericton- October 15-21 is Waste Reduction Week in Canada and Recycle NB is encouraging New Brunswickers to make recycling a part of their regular routine.

-“We hope everyone will use this week to think about how they can reduce, reuse and recycle,” says Recycle NB CEO Pat McCarthy.
+“As the sponsor of Waste Reduction Week in New Brunswick, we hope that everyone will use this week to think about how they can reduce, reuse and recycle,” says Recycle NB Chair Murray Driscoll.
 “We want every week to be waste reduction week in New Brunswick.”

-New Brunswick has had a waste management program for tires for over 20 years.
-The program diverts the equivalent of one million tires per year from the province’s landfills.
+New Brunswick has had a waste management program for tires for over 16 years.
+The program protects the environment by diverting waste tires from landfills and turning them into recycled rubber products.
+Since it began, the program has diverted 1 million tires per year from the province’s landfills.

-Information on Recycle NB and its programs and partners is available online at www.recyclenb.com
+Information on Recycle NB and its programs is available online at www.recyclenb.com

 MEDIA CONTACTS: Pat McCarthy, CEO, Recycle NB, 506-454-8473, email@example.com